reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 </p>

 ### Checklist
 Here is a [Checklist](https://docs.google.com/document/d/1uOnNUVs7Y-c3-CC4IEf42j8TSlP-UNFb53_lQZBvXEg/edit?usp=sharing) to begin contributing to scikit-learn.
-Interested contributors can organize your own sprint, work with a pair programming partner or work on their own.
-Click on the image and it will link you to a document that can be copied and used
+Interested contributors can organize their own sprint, work with a pair programming partner or work on their own.
+Click on the image and it will link to a document that can be copied and edited for individual use.

 <p float="left">
    <a href="https://docs.google.com/document/d/1uOnNUVs7Y-c3-CC4IEf42j8TSlP-UNFb53_lQZBvXEg/edit?usp=sharing">